CORNUS continued

 CORNUS mas 'Jolico'

-Amazingly, this German form was selected for commercial fruit production.
-Edible yes, but hardly worthy of orchard status although they make a fantastic source of food for the wildlife.
-A fantastic ornamental though since masses of large vivid red berries from mid summer follow the lovely yellow flowers of February.
+This German form was selected for commercial fruit production.
+Regretfully my knowledge of the culinary applications of Cornus mas is inadequate, not permitting me to make full use of them.
+Nevertheless, it is also a fantastic ornamental, since masses of large vivid red berries from mid summer follow the lovely yellow flowers of February.

 CORNUS mas 'Redstone'